wp-plugins/html-cleanup/readme.txt

 == Upgrade Notice ==

-= 1.2.0 =
+= 1.2.1 =
-HTML Cleanup can now replace blacklisted HTML patterns as well as removing them.
+HTML Cleanup is now compatible with versions of PHP prior to v5.3.